wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-quickhelp-tutorial.md

 To test the steps in this tutorial, you should follow these recommendations:

 - You should not use your production environment, unless this is necessary.
-- If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/1rmb-trial/).
+- If you don't have an Azure AD trial environment, you can get a one-month trial <!-- deleted by customization [here](/pricing/1rmb-trial/) --><!-- keep by customization: begin --> [here](https://azure.microsoft.com/pricing/1rmb-trial/) <!-- keep by customization: end -->.

 ## Scenario Description
 The objective of this tutorial is to enable you to test Azure AD single sign-on in a test environment. <br>
-The scenario outlined in this tutorial consists of three main building blocks:
+The scenario outlined in this tutorial consists of <!-- deleted by customization two --><!-- keep by customization: begin --> three <!-- keep by customization: end --> main building blocks:

 1. Adding QuickHelp from the gallery
 2. Configuring and testing Azure AD single sign-on